 3. Having a unique Ahom dialect would be good for flavour reasons, as their ruler names are often spelled in a specific way it would be easy to create a name list. en.wikipedia.org/wiki/Ahom_dynasty#Swargadeo_dynastic_lineage

-Basically, I think it would make most sense in-game to have a single 'Shan' or 'Tai' culture (there isn't really a good endonym other than 'Tai' unfortunately.
-'Tai Yai' is a Thai exonym and 'Tai Long' is restrictive to a certain subgroup) and go back to having an Ahom culture.
+Basically, I think it would make most sense in-game to have a single 'Shan' or 'Tai Long' culture and go back to including an Ahom culture.
 This also matches with a proposal by the scholar Pittayawat Pittayaporn in 2020 in this video, where the historical split looks like this:

 Screenshot_20250510-083035~2.png